pluginsGLPI/moreldap/README.md

 # moreldap
 plugin moreLDAP for GLPI

+## This plugin is now End Of Life

+GLPI 9.1 has now a similar feature.
+This plugin is no longer needed.

 ## Overview

 The purpose of MoreLDAP is to enhance integration of a LDAP or AD directory into GLPI.